 - Eerily Out-of-Place Object: What the hell is a cathedral doing on a bare rock somewhere in deep space?

 - Light Is Not Good: The man enters the cathedral as the second planet passes in front of the sun and leaves the man in darkness.
-The reappearance of the sun after the planet passes by seems to trigger the man becoming part of the cathedral, as branches burst from his chest almost immediately after the light returns.
+The reappearance of the sun after the planet passes by seems to trigger the man becoming part of the cathedral, as first his arm gets torn off, and then branches burst from his chest almost immediately after the light returns.

 - Tidally Locked Planet: In any system where a smaller space rock was that close to a bigger space rock, you would expect the smaller one to be tidally locked, and in fact the lava planet that is orbiting the man's bare rock planet doesn't appear to be spinning.
 (Given how close the two are it would probably be more realistic to have the planets locked to each other, which would mean neither would ever appear to move in the other's sky.)